Horacio Ferrer: Biography

-Ferrer was born in Montevideo into an educated family, son of Horacio Ferrer Perez, a professor of history, and Alicia Escurra Francini, who was 11 years older than his father and spoke four languages.
+Ferrer was born in Montevideo into an educated family, son of Horacio Ferrer Perez, a professor of history, and Alicia Ezcurra Francini, who was 11 years older than his father and spoke four languages.
 He had a close relationship with his brother, Eduardo, to whom he dedicated several of his lyrics.

 The family paid frequent visits to his mother's brother in Buenos Aires, Argentina, where Ferrer learnt to play tangos on the guitar by ear.
 Later his uncle would introduce him to the bohemian nightlife of the city.